Computer Science (COMP) 230

 The objective of this course is to provide undergraduate students with the comprehensive, hands-on, and in-depth knowledge of Storyboarding and Storytelling concepts, methods, practices, and strategies using a learning-by-doing approach to learning.

-After completing COMP 230, students should have deep understanding of storyboarding and storytelling concepts, methods, practices, and strategies and have the ability to create storyboards using powerful storytelling ideas.
-The outcomes are:
+Upon completion of COMP 230, you should have a deep understanding of storyboarding and storytelling concepts, methods, practices, and strategies, as well as the ability to create storyboards using powerful storytelling ideas.
+More specifically, you should be able to:

 - disseminate the events of the story